-In this area of study students use empirical evidence and models of electric, magnetic and electromagnetic effects to explain how electricity is produced and delivered to homes.
-They explore magnetic fields and the transformer as critical to the performance of electrical distribution systems.
+The production, distribution and use of electricity has had a major impact on the way that humans live.
+In this area of study, students use empirical evidence and models of electric, magnetic, and electromagnetic effects to explain how electricity is produced and delivered to homes.
+They explore the transformer as critical to the performance of electrical distribution systems in minimising power loss.